effectiveidle/md/ProgrammingLanguage/gopl.md

 - *lexical block*

-  A declaration’s lexical block determines its scope, There is a lexical block for the entire source code, called the *universe block*
+  A declaration’s lexical block determines its scope, there is a lexical block for the entire source code, called the *universe block*

 # 3 Basic Data Types